rsksmart/devportal-1.0/guides/two-way-peg-app/getting-started-pegout.md

 ​
 ![Waiting wallet connection](/assets/img/guides/two-way-peg-app/unlock-liquality.png)
 ​
-and then click 'Confirm' to complete the first step.
+Then, click 'Confirm' to complete the first step.
 ​
 ![Confirm metamask wallet connection](/assets/img/guides/two-way-peg-app/confirm-liquality.png) ​
-Step 3: Enter the amount you want to send
+**Step 3: Enter the amount you want to send**

 ​
 You can either enter it manually or click 'Use max available balance' if you want to convert all the rbtc you have.
 ​
 ![Rbtc amount to send input](/assets/img/guides/two-way-peg-app/amount-input.png) ​
-Step 4: Verify your Bitcoin destination address
+**Step 4: Verify your Bitcoin destination address**

 We don't support the Bitcoin destination address' derivation from Liquality yet, so you have to follow the documentation linked here:
 ​
 ![Can't derive destination address using liquality](/assets/img/guides/two-way-peg-app/cant-derive-liquality.png) ​
-Step 5: Send transaction
+**Step 5: Send transaction**

-Review the information, click 'Send' in 2-way peg app and then click 'Confirm' in Liquality.
+Review the information, and click 'Send' in 2-way peg app and then click 'Confirm' in Liquality.
 ​
 ![Send pegout transaction](/assets/img/guides/two-way-peg-app/send-liquality.png)
-![Confirm pegout transaction on liquality wallet](/assets/img/guides/two-way-peg-app/confirm-liquality.png) ​
+![Confirm pegout transaction on liquality wallet](/assets/img/guides/two-way-peg-app/confirm-liquality.png)

+​
 The final screen will be like the one below.
-![Btc is on its way](/assets/img/guides/two-way-peg-app/final-screen-liquality.png) ​
+![Btc is on its way](/assets/img/guides/two-way-peg-app/final-screen-liquality.png)
-To see the status of a transaction, click on the *Go to status page* button, you will see a page  as shown below.

 ​
-![Transaction status for pegout id](/assets/img/guides/two-way-peg-app/tx-status.png) ​
- with your pegout tx and your Bitcoin recipient address information as well.
+To see the status of a transaction, click on the *Go to status page* button, you will see a page  as shown below, with your pegout tx and your Bitcoin recipient address information as well.
+​
+![Transaction status for pegout id](/assets/img/guides/two-way-peg-app/tx-status.png)

 This address should match the one you can access through Electrum.
 See [How to view a derived address](/guides/two-way-peg-app/advanced-operations#how-to-view-a-derived-address) and [How to check a transaction status](/guides/two-way-peg-app/getting-started#using-the-transaction-status-page).

 ​
 ---
 ​